nyxgeek/azure_survey_2025/README.md

 # azure_survey_2025
-results of scraping OneDrive from February 2022 - March 2025
+Results of scraping OneDrive from February 2022 - March 2025.
+All data was collected via Microsoft APIs and OneDrive enumeration.

 ***

 For additional information, you can find the survey wordlists used here: https://github.com/nyxgeek/trontastic_usernames

 My ShmooCon 20 talk (2025) can be found here: https://github.com/nyxgeek/shmoocon